antistereov/singularity-core/README.md

 - **Email Settings:**

-    You can enable emails.
-    This is needed to allow recovery when the user forgets their password.
+    Emails are needed to allow recovery when the user forgets their password.
     To activate, you need to configure your own SMTP server.
     The server will send the user an email with a link to verify their email address on register and can email the user to recover the user account it the password is lost.
     ```yaml
     baseline:
       mail:
-        # Enable email verification and password reset - false on default
-        enable: true
         # Credentials for your smtp server
         host: <smtp_host>
         port: <smtp_port>